stepchowfun/toast/README.md

             Sets the Docker repository

     -s, --shell
-            Drops you into a shell after the tasks are complete
+            Drops you into a shell after the tasks are finished

     -v, --version
             Prints version information